 Prior to moving to Leeds, Joshua studied for four years at the University of Reading, UK, graduating in 2017 with a masters degree in Meteorolgy and Climate.
 During this he spent a year studying at the Univeristy of Oklahoma, where he learnt about the more extreme weather Oklahoma and the Great Plains are known for, as well as his first adventure into radar meteorolgy, amongst other areas.
 As such, Joshua has a broad meteorolgical knowledge covering a wide range of systems and climates.

 While at Leeds, Joshua has undertaken a number of demonstrating roles, helping teach meteorology to undergraduates in all years of their degree, which has included problem sheet classes, computer work, and field work classes.
-Joshua is also one of the PhD reps for ICAS, which involves helping new PhD students to settle in at Leeds, help arrange PhD transfer talks and ICAS external seminars, and raise PhD-related issues during ICAS staff meetings.
+For two years Joshua was also one of the PhD reps for ICAS, which involves helping new PhD students to settle in at Leeds, help arrange PhD transfer talks and ICAS external seminars, and raise PhD-related issues during ICAS staff meetings.

 An X-Band Study of KDP and Rainfall over Southern England during Winter 2018 – Poster